logicbox-com-au/morrisjs-rails/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'morrisjs-rails'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install morrisjs-rails
+  bundler

 ## Usage

 Add the following directive to your Javascript manifest file (application.js):

-    //= require moment
+    //= require morris

+Add the following directive to your Stylesheet (application.css):

+    *= require morris

 ## Versioning